Click on a question below to reveal the response.

 Yes!
 We absolutely can, and we do it all the time.
 There are a number of ways that we can be involved in your school.
 We can come in as an after school program to produce a one-act musical, just like chess club or other activities that are probably on your campus.
 That requires the use of a large multi-purpose room, preferably with a stage at one end.
 Many schools hire us to produce a full-fledged two-act school musical for them, usually with two, three, or four performances in a high school theater.
 To learn more about having Creative Kids Playhouse produce a school-sponsored musical for your school, click here or contact Elizabeth Ramirez, 949-297-6257 or Elizabeth@CreativeKidsPlayhouse.com.
 We are an approved vendor for the California PTA

-My child is six years old.
-Would a Tom Thumb Production (age 3-6) or a Mainstage (6-13 year old) program be right for him/her?
+My child is five years old.
+Would a Mainstage (5-12 year old) program be right for them?

 What is the parent volunteer commitment for a 2-act musical?